 You will need to Re-Level Mobile Home Floors from time to time because the ground becomes soft during the rainy season and the soft unstable ground under your mobile home allows the blocks to sink and move.

 Mobile homes that were leveled correctly will still need to be re-leveled at some point in the life of the mobile home.
-Be glad we we don’t have frost freeze cycles and expansive soils like many of the northern states which makes the have to constantly Re-Level Mobile Home Floors.

 All Mobile Homes and Manufactured Homes need to be Re-leveled from time to time.
 Mobile homes are lifted and leveled with hydraulic jack systems like the ones used to level the home when it was set up.
 Your mobile homes supports or piers will need to be tightened or adjusted every 3-5 years.